MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 **Mapping the Grid to GridSquares**

 Previously the grid was mocked up.
 Now it's time to get the grid data from props and map to the grid.
+You need to replace the current that generates the mocked up grid in this step.

 The `makeGrid()` method is responsible for this.
 `Array.map` is a good tool here since we want to